ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   multiple companies.
 Extra bonus points if they have a non-CS background.

 ### 4.3.2.
 Interviewing teammates
-Teammates are a bit easier to judge provided that you interview them.
+Teammates are a bit easier to gauge.
 What makes an ideal teammate to me?
 Somebody who's willing to spend time to show me the ropes and obscure tips to boost my productivity.
 Somebody who's willing to say "I don't know" and learn from me when I can teach them something they don't know.
 Somebody who'll happily take ownership of an idea that isn't their own.
 Somebody who says "hi" when you cross paths in the office or outside (a nod of acknowledgment and a smile goes a long way).
-Somebody who admits to making mistakes.
-Not trying to cover them up.
+Somebody who admits to making mistakes without trying to cover them up.

 How to evaluate this when you're talking 1-1 to someone?
-The person you are talking to is likely to be a **bad teammate** if they...:
+The person you are talking to is likely to be a **bad teammate** if they...

 * interrupt you at any point
 * are easily distracted and don't pay attention to what you're saying/writing
 * take the interview process or themselves too seriously

-Conversely the person you are talking to is likely to be a **good teammate** if they...:
+Conversely the person you are talking to is likely to be a **good teammate** if they...

 * smile; are enthusiastic when they talk about their job and the team
 * are more interested in hearing about your technical expertise than explaining